Optimal Offline Dynamic $2,3$-Edge/Vertex Connectivity: Tri-connectivity

 We now extend this trimming routine for bi-connected graphs to arbitrary graphs.
 By an argument similar to that at the start of Section \ref{sec:Two}, we may assume that $G$ is connected.
 Therefore we need to work on the block-tree in a manner similar to Section \ref{subsec:twovert}.
 We first show that we may invoke the trimming routine from Section \ref{subsec:spqrtrim} on each bi-connected component.

-\begin{lemma} Let $B$ be a bi-connected component in $G$ and $B'$ be a cut-equivalent graph for $B$ where the active vertices consist of all cut vertices and active vertices in $B$.
-Replacing $B$ with $B'$ gives $H$ that's active-cut equivalent to $G$. \end{lemma}
+\begin{lemma} Let $B$ be a bi-connected component in $G$ and $B'$ be a $3$-vertex equivalent graph for $B$ where the active vertices consist of all cut vertices and active vertices in $B$.
+Replacing $B$ with $B'$ gives $H$ that's $3$-vertex equivalent to $G$. \end{lemma}

 \begin{proof} By symmetry of the setup it suffices to show that any cut in $G$ has an equivalent cut in $H$.
 Since $B$ is two-connected, any cut in $B$ that does not remove at least $2$ vertices in $B$ results in all vertices of $B$ on the same side of the cut.
-This means any vertex in $B$ that's not a cut-vertex in $G$ can be added in without changing the cut.
+This means any vertex in $B$ that's not a cut-vertex in $G$ can be added without changing the cut.
 This also means that removing these vertices has the same effect in $G$ and $H$.

 Therefore it suffices to consider cuts that remove $2$ vertices in $B$.
 By assumption, there exists a cut in $H$ that results in the same set of active vertices in $C$, and cut vertices incident to $B$ on one side.
 The structure of the block tree gives that the rest of the graph is connected to $B$ via one of the cut vertices, and the side that this cut vertex is on dictates the side of the cut that part is on.
 Therefore, the rest of the graph, and therefore the active vertices not in $B$ will be partitioned the same way by this cut. \end{proof}